Home / Help Centre / FAQs

 Orders Information

-Once your pre-ordered products are shipped by container from Palestine to our warehouse in Europe, you will be notified by email, and the standard shipping times thereafter will apply.
+Once your ordered products are shipped by container from Palestine to our warehouse in Europe, you will be notified by email, and the standard shipping times thereafter will apply.
 If your shipping option includes tracking, you’ll receive an email from [email protected] with your tracking number.

-We announce pre-orders for our Kufiyas as soon as a new batch is produced in Palestine.
+Waiting list emails are sent on a first-come, first-served basis.
+If you haven’t received an email yet, it means you are still in the queue for the next restock.
+We announce a restock for our Kufiyas as soon as a new batch is produced in Palestine.
 Notifications are sent via email and shared on our social media channels.
-Due to the high demand, it might take a few production cycles before your opportunity to pre-order arises.
 Your patience and interest are deeply appreciated.
-Stay updated by signing up for our email notifications and following us on social media:
+Stay updated by signing up for our email notifications and following us on social media.
+Facebook | Instagram | TikTok

 Changes to your order are possible only if it hasn’t been sent to the warehouse.
 If you haven’t received a shipping confirmation, please provide your order number, the Kufiya you ordered, and the one you wish to receive.
 We’ll do our best, but please note that most Kufiyas are already sold out.